Dizziness is an inexact term people often use to describe various related sensations, including

 The drugs that help relieve vertigo can make people feel sleepy.
 This effect is more common and sometimes more severe in older people.

-Even more so than younger people, older people with dizziness or vertigo may benefit from general physical therapy and exercises to strengthen their muscles to help them maintain their independence.
+Even more so than younger people, older people with dizziness or vertigo may benefit from general physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
+It can improve joint and muscle function, helping... read more and exercises to strengthen their muscles to help them maintain their independence.
 Physical therapists can also provide important safety information for older or disabled people to help prevent falls.